-- Holding 'taster sessions' for children before they start at the school. - Inviting new and current families to attend events at school, such as the summer fair. - Having a teacher led meeting soon after the child starts each new academic year.
-During these sessions we seek to explain how the children will be taught, and how parents and carers can help to support learning. - Developing good communications with parents and carers and valuing their support. - Providing regular newsletters to inform parents and carers of current events and to note children's achievements. - Providing termly curriculum summaries to help families to support learning. - Encouraging parents and carers to regularly share information and home achievements. - Holding Open Days/ Open Classroom events. - Sharing information with parents and carers via our use of assessment profiles and valuing parental contribution to these. - Holding regular parent and carer meetings. - Inviting parents and carers to take part in the activities of the School's Parent/Teacher association - 'Friends of Windlesham'. - Encouraging parents and carers to access the school website for news, other important information and to view policies, procedures and events: www.windleshamschool.co.uk - Having an 'open-door' policy to discuss individual matters. - Holding Read Write Inc phonics and reading introduction workshops, updates and celebration meetings.
+- Holding 'taster sessions' for children before they start at the school. - Inviting new and current families to attend events at school, such as the summer fair. - Having a teacher-led meeting for Reception children soon after the children start each academic year.
+During these sessions we seek to explain how the children will be taught, and how parents and carers can help to support learning. - Developing good communications with parents and carers and valuing their support. - Providing regular newsletters to inform parents and carers of current events and to note children's achievements. - Posting about exciting events and learning opportunities on the relevant Classlist page - Providing termly curriculum summaries to help families to support learning. - Encouraging parents and carers to regularly share information and home achievements. - Holding Open Classroom events. - Sharing information with parents and carers via our use of assessment profiles and valuing parental contribution to these.